vuejs/vuepress/docs/guide/README.md

 VuePress is still a work in progress.
 There are a few things that it currently does not support but are planned:

-- PWA Support
-- Blogging support
 - Dropdown Items in Navbar
 - Google Analytics Integration
 - Algolia DocSearch Integration
+- Multi-Language Support
+- PWA Support
+- Blogging support

 ## Why Not ...?